Public image of Donald Trump: Appearance

-Temperament
+Temperament and personality

-During his political career, "Trump's unique personal style, brashness and disregard for conventional political norms and discourse" has won him both supporters and detractors, according to Gallup.
-Since running for president, Trump's temperament and mental fitness has been a regular topic of public discussion.
-Trump has responded by saying that he has "the best temperament" and is a "very stable genius".
+As of 2017, Trump's "unique personal style, brashness and disregard for conventional political norms and discourse" gained him attention and detractors, according to Gallup.
+Among detractors, perceptions of his temperament, arrogance and a tendency to act contrary to the expectations of presidents were disapproved of.
+As of 2023, critics perceived Trump to be vulgar and self-obsessed.
+After his temperament and mental fitness were subject to public debate, Trump responded by saying that he is a "very stable genius".
 Americans have mostly disapproved of Trump's temperament and personal conduct in office.
+To his supporters, Trump is seen as relatable and a simple and straightforward figure, who trusts his instincts.